 Over the years, Google has made leaps and bounds in the realm of artificial intelligence.
 Announced alongside the Pixel 4 and Pixel 4 XL, Recorder is the company’s free voice recording app that automates the process of transcribing audio, rendering human transcription services a thing of the past.

 The Recorder app goes above and beyond merely transcribing people’s speech, with the ability to recognize other sounds such as music, applauding, and even animal noises.
 Because of this automated transcription process, you now have the ability to search for recordings based on what’s been said, rather than just looking up clip titles.
 Amazingly, audio transcriptions are done locally on the device, rather than online with a constant Internet connection.
+Plus, with an update released in late October, the Recorder app now gives you basic audio editing functions—including trimming audio based on text transcribed by the app.

 The Rev Voice Recorder is a cross-platform solution for people who need audio transcriptions